Nick Herbert's "Quantum Reality: Beyond the New Physics" is regarded on Amazon as "a classic" and "a must read, a must re-read" book on the subject.

 Bosons, on the other hand (e.g. photons of light), can and do occupy the same space (share wave-functions) and have "whole" integer spin.

-When fermions join together, they become fermion composites (atoms) if there is an odd number of them (i.e with partial spin), or they become bosons (if there is an even number with whole integer spin).
+When fermions and bosons join together- in the form of atoms, molecules- they become fermion composites (atoms) if there is an odd number of them (i.e with partial spin), or they become boson-natured (if there is an even number with whole integer spin).

 In brief: fermions must occupy their own space, and have partial spin.